kitsunyan/intel-undervolt/README.md

 Sometimes power and temperature limits could be reset by EC, BIOS, or something else.
-This behavior can be suppressed applying limits periodically. `intel-undervolt-loop.service` allows you to run the program and daemon mode which will apply limits with the specified interval.
+This behavior can be suppressed applying limits periodically. `intel-undervolt-loop.service` allows you to run the program in daemon mode which will apply limits with the specified interval.
 You can change the interval using `interval ${interval_in_milliseconds}` configuration paremeter.